Jimmy Savile sexual abuse scandal: Aftermath

 It was reported on 28 October 2012 that Savile's cottage in Glen Coe had been spray-painted with slogans and the door damaged.
 The cottage had been searched by police looking for evidence of others involved with him in abuse.
 Plans to sell the cottage early in 2012 were halted by Savile's charitable trust, which had planned to turn it into a respite centre for the disabled.
 These plans were in turn halted when the trust announced it would close.
 The cottage was sold at auction on 30 May 2013.

-On 2 November it was reported that letters had been sent to Savile's estate, the BBC, Stoke Mandeville Hospital, Broadmoor, and Leeds General Infirmary by solicitors acting on behalf of 20 clients who claimed to have been abused by Savile, and that legal action against them was being considered.
+On 2 November, it was reported that letters had been sent to Savile's estate, the BBC, Stoke Mandeville Hospital, Broadmoor, and Leeds General Infirmary by solicitors acting on behalf of 20 clients who claimed to have been abused by Savile, and that legal action against them was being considered.

-In November 2012 the BBC confirmed that it would no longer be airing further repeats of Top of the Pops on BBC Four featuring Savile as a presenter.
+Also on 2 November, the BBC confirmed it would no longer air repeats of Top of the Pops which featured Savile as a presenter.
+It was claimed that Savile had groped a 19-year-old audience member on air, during an edition of show broadcast on 25 November 1976.

-A 2001 episode of the children's programme Tweenies on CBeebies showed the group starting their own band.
-The character Max introduced the band to the audience in a parody of Top of The Pops, having a hairstyle similar to Savile's, wearing a tracksuit and also using some of his catchphrases.
+A 2001 episode of the children's programme Tweenies on CBeebies showed the group starting their own band and character Max introducing the band to the audience in a parody of Top of The Pops, having a hairstyle similar to Savile's, wearing a tracksuit and also using some of his catchphrases.
 Following a repeat airing of the episode in January 2013, the BBC received over 200 complaints.
 The BBC apologised and said that the episode would not be broadcast again.